Article Picture

 Manly Wharf, 2-5 E Esplanade, Manly NSW 2095, Australia

-At Manly Wharf, this Bavarian Bier Café is a great place for a sneaky beverage if you’re waiting for your ferry, or simply just a great place to settle in for an afternoon session.
+At Manly Wharf, this Bavarian Bier Café is an excellent place for a sneaky bevybevyou if you’re waiting for your ferry, or simply just a great place to settle in for an afternoon session.
 The main focus here may be swinging steins, but you can’t beat a giant pretzel.
-Twice the size of Germany and studded with fat salt crystals, they’re the perfect combination of salty-sweet to go with your drink.
+Twice the size of Germany and studded with fat salt, they’re the perfect combination of salty-sweet to go with your drink.

 Housing up to 450 guests cocktail style, Bavarian Bier Café Manly Wharf is a spectacular waterfront location in the heart of Manly.
-Perfect for cocktail events or dinner bookings, it is situated right on Manly Wharf, so easily accessible by public transport.
+Perfect for cocktail events or dinner bookings, it is situated right on Manly Wharf and is easily accessible by public transport.
 Best yet, the sea breeze and ample indoor/outdoor entertaining areas make this venue the ideal place to sit back and enjoy one of the 20 Pure Biers or a glass of bubbles.
-Also there is an indoor fireplace where you can stay inside to avoid cold if you wish to.
+Also, there is an indoor fireplace where you can stay inside to avoid the cold if you wish to.